aantonelli94/aantonelli94.github.io/_pages/research_areas/gravphys.md

 # Projects

-- Collaborators and I have have explored how useful the PM approximation is to model LIGO-Virgo-type binaries.
+- We have have explored how useful the PM approximation is to model LIGO-Virgo-type binaries.
 We find that successive orders in the PM approximation improve the description of the *bound* orbits detected in LIGO-Virgo analyses.
 This is not trivial, as PM information is usually obtained by studying scattering (and hence unbound orbits).
 [Paper](https://arxiv.org/pdf/1901.07102.pdf){: .btn--research}

 - We have included SMR information into a EOB Hamiltonian for quasicircular nonspinning binaries, and compared the results against numerical-relativity simulations.
 We find *excellent* agreement, which suggests that self-force information may be a better base to model binaries than the PN approximation currently in use.
 [Paper](https://arxiv.org/pdf/1907.11597.pdf){: .btn--research}